csatuic/cs361-website/docs/labs/lab12.md

 ```

 2. Now let's examine <Link to={frontMatter.webchat_capture}>this</Link> pcap file containing
-    transactions with webchat server from homework5.
-In this scenario, three clients are communicating
+    transactions with webchat server from homework5. <mark>Gradescope Questions will be based on
-    with each other using webchat server.
-Initially on connecting with webchat server each client sends
+    it</mark>.
+In this scenario, three clients are communicating with each other using webchat server.
-    message saying, "Hello, I am Client <1/2/3>".
-Later while disconnecting each client sends message
+    Initially on connecting with webchat server each client sends message saying, "Hello, I am Client <
-    saying, "Bye, from Client <1/2/3>"
+    1/2/3>".
+Later while disconnecting each client sends message saying, "Bye, from Client <1/2/3>"

 ## Tips and Tricks